-Gallery 360 carries a variety of UV protective glass and acrylic in both clear and non-glare options.
-For budget picture framing needs, we also feature similar products with a lower UV protection.
+Gallery 360 carries a variety of UV protective picture frame glass and acrylic in both clear and non-glare options.
+For budget picture framing needs, we also feature similar glass options with lower UV protection.

-Although ten choices in glazing protection may seem daunting, our designers will quickly guide you to the right choice based upon your needs and budget.
-Here is the run down on our glazing options:
+Although ten choices in picture frame glazing protection may seem daunting, our designers will quickly guide you to the right choice based on your needs and budget.
+Here is more information about our picture frame glazing options:

-Museum Glass and Optium Museum Acrylic are our premium glazing options.
+Museum Glass and Optium Museum Acrylic are our premium picture frame glass options.

 Nothing compares to Museum Glass and Museum Acrylic.
 They are the only glazing options with amazing clarity and 99% UV protection.
-They are anti-relflective and anti-static, they have less than 1% light reflection and over 97% light transmission.
-Tru Vue Museum quality glass and acrylic have a substrate of 2.5mm which is 130% the strenght of 2mm glass.
-As our premium option in glazing Museum quality is truly phenomenal.
+They are anti-reflective and anti-static, they have less than 1% light reflection and over 97% light transmission.
+Tru Vue Museum quality picture frame glass and acrylic have a substrate of 2.5mm which is 130% the strength of 2mm glass.
 When you look at a picture framed with Museum glass or acrylic, you feel like you are looking at the picture without glazing; it is virtually invisible making this our premium picture frame glass option available from our Perth store.

 Tru-Vue Conservation Clear Glass (UV Glass) filters 99% of damaging ultraviolet light.
-This is the glass you see on a lot of the original art in our gallery and is our number one selling UV glass.
+This is the picture frame glass you see on a lot of the original art in our gallery and is one of our top selling UV glass options.

-TRU VUE CONSERVATION REFLECTION CONTROL (NON-GLARE UV GLASS)
+TRU VUE CONSERVATION REFLECTION CONTROL (NON-GLARE PICTURE FRAME GLASS)

 Tru Vue Conservation Reflection Control Glass (Non-glare UV Glass) has the same UV filtering quality as Conservation Clear glass, but has an etched surface to reduce glare.
-This surface softens the image with a resulting slight loss in clarity and color intensity.
+This surface softens the image with in a slight loss in clarity and colour intensity.

 TRU VUE CONSERVATION CLEAR ACRYLITE (UV ACRYLIC)